kottans/frontend/tasks/js-dom.md

    * embed the screenshots or add links to the screenshots
    * list your reflections on all subtasks
      (_what was new to you_, _what surprised you_, _what you intend to use in future_)
-1. You did a lot already!
-If you honestly finished all the previous steps then go ahead and share it with others – post a message in [course channel][chat]:
+1. Great job!
+Go ahead and share your progress with others – post a message in [course channel][chat]:
    `DOM — #done` (or `DOM — #p2p_done` if you are p2p course student) and add the link to your repo. **This step is important, as it helps mentors to track your progress!**
 1. You will require code review for your subtask (3):
-   - If you are a **p2p course** student, please, follow [these instructions](https://github.com/kottans/frontend-2019-p2p/blob/master/CONTRIBUTING.md)
+   - For **Frontend 2021** course students: please, follow [these instructions](https://github.com/kottans/frontend-2021-homeworks/blob/master/README.md)
-   - If you are a student of the **offline** Kottans course, please, follow [these instructions](https://github.com/kottans/frontend-2019-homeworks/blob/master/README.md)
+   - For **p2p course** students: please, follow [these instructions](https://github.com/kottans/frontend-2019-p2p/blob/master/CONTRIBUTING.md)
 1. Study Extra Materials below to improve your skills.
    If you feel it affects your overall course performance consider reverting to those later e.g. when you have all mandatory tasks completed.